bhuvangolhar/Data-Structures-and-Algorithms/Array/array_definition.md

 • All the elements in an array must be of the same data type — for example, all integers or all characters.

-• Arrays make it easy to perform operations like looping, sorting, and searching on a collection of data.
+• Arrays make it easy to perform operations like looping, sorting and searching on a collection of data.

-• They are useful for storing lists of items such as marks of students, names, or numbers in programs efficiently.
+• They are useful for storing lists of items such as marks of students, names or numbers in programs efficiently.